Migrate WebLogic Server applications to Azure Virtual Machines

 Determine whether the prebuilt Azure Marketplace offers are a good starting point

 Oracle and Microsoft have partnered to bring a set of Azure solution templates to Azure Marketplace to provide a solid starting point for migrating to Azure.
 Consult the Oracle Fusion Middleware documentation for the list of offers and choose the one that most closely matches your existing deployment.
 You can see the list of offers in the overview article What is Oracle WebLogic Server on Azure?

-If none of the existing offers are a good starting point, you'll have to reproduce the deployment by hand using Azure Virtual Machine resources.
-For more information, see What is IaaS?.
+If none of the existing offers are a good starting point, you have to reproduce the deployment by hand using Azure Virtual Machine resources.
+You can find the step-by-step guidance in Install Oracle WebLogic Server on Azure Virtual Machines manually.
+For more information, see What is IaaS?

 Determine whether the WebLogic version is compatible

 Your existing WebLogic version must be compatible with the version in the IaaS offers.
-This query will show the offers for WebLogic version 188.8.131.52.
-If your existing WebLogic version is not compatible with that version, you'll have to reproduce the deployment by hand using Azure IaaS resources.
+To see the offers for WebLogic version 220.127.116.11, query Azure Marketplace for Oracle WebLogic 18.104.22.168.
+If your existing WebLogic version isn't compatible with that version, you have to reproduce the deployment by hand using Azure IaaS resources.
 For more information, see the Azure documentation.